ggirelli/ood-fish/README.md

 ### 8. Calculate hdfe

-To calculate the hetero-dimerization free energy (hdfe) of every pair of filtered barcode candidate, use the `dfeCalc` script.
+To calculate the hetero-dimerization free energy (hdfe) of every pair of filtered barcode candidate, use the `dfeCalc` script (based on code by Dr. Erik Wernersson).

 ```
 usage: dfeCalc [-h] -i input -o output -m mode [-l seqLen][-v]